chasclane/packet-projects-broken-/README.md

 `PACKET_API_KEY`

 Log in to the Packet.com portal, click on your user profile on the top right, select `API Keys`.
-Generate a new Read/Write API key, labeling it with an appropriate description set for explicit use. `Copy` the token of that key.
+Generate a new Read/Write API key, labeling it with an appropriate description set for explicit use. `Copy` the token shown there.

-Navigate to your repo `Secrets` in the repository settings, create a new secret named `PACKET_API_KEY`, and `paste` the token you copied from the previous step, and save the secret.
+Navigate to your repo's `Secrets` which can be found under the `settings` tab, create a new secret named `PACKET_API_KEY`, and `paste` the token you copied from the previous step, and save the secret.

 ## Preliminary Step 2: Store your generated public key for use in the workflows as the secret:
 `PACKET_PUBLIC_KEY`

-If you have not generated a key pair yet, follow the guide here according to the OS you're running.
+If you have not generated a key pair yet and need steps to do so, follow the steps according to the OS you're running listed in the guide here: https://www.packet.com/developers/docs/servers/key-features/ssh-keys/.

 Once you have your key pair, `copy` the contents of your public key key file.

 Note: It should start with something like this:
 ```
 ssh-rsa AAAA............== rsa-key-xxxxxxx
 ```
-Next, navigate to your repo `Secrets` in the repository settings, create a new secret named `PACKET_PUBLIC_KEY`, and `paste` the value you copied from the previous step, and save the secret.
+Next, navigate to your repo's `Secrets` which can be found under the `settings` tab.
+Then, create a new secret named `PACKET_PUBLIC_KEY`, and `paste` the value you copied from the previous step, and save the secret.

 ## Preliminary Step 3: Setup Private key to be stored in repo secret named: